 There are millions of reasons why you should move abroad, but most importantly to improve your employability.
 People who move abroad gain a variety of sought-after skills that look very attractive to employers and recruiters.

 From working abroad, you gain valuable experience and insights into other countries working standards and techniques.
-You meet people from other places in the world and become more knowledgable about other cultures.
+You meet people from other places in the world and become more knowledgeable about other cultures.
 Alongside these skills, you gain a handful of soft skills too.

 From stepping outside of your comfort zone and working with people from different cultures and languages, you develop strong communicational skills.
 Especially if you decide to learn a new language or develop existing language skills, you increase your ability to communicate with people, which can help make you stand out against other candidates.
 As we all know, English is a global language and is one of the most spoken languages in the world, from possessing English language skills, you are already significantly improving your communication skills.

-Moving abroad takes a lot of organisation; gathering the correct paperwork in terms of visas, travel and health insurance, finding permanent or temporary accommodation, opening a bank account, moving or sending your luggage and so on.
+Moving abroad takes a lot of organisation; gathering the correct paperwork in terms of visas, travel and health insurance, finding permanent or temporary accommodation, opening a bank account, moving or sending your luggage, and so on.
 If you have already made a successful transition abroad then employers know that you are capable of organising yourself and you have completed one of the most difficult transitions there is, some people wouldn’t know where to start!

 Most recruiters or employers can easily gather that from making a move abroad and adjusting to a completely new life, new home, new network of people, new culture, that you are independent.
 Although you may not feel it, to other people you appear as a very brave individual, you have shown determination and courage to make your move abroad.
 Employers and recruiters look for independent candidates, who they can trust to use their initiative and who they won’t have to constantly keep an eye over and ´micromanage´.

-Moving to a new place, into a new culture takes some adjusting and the fact that you have successfully done so shows your ability to adapt and adjust to new things.
+Moving to a new place, into a new culture takes some adjusting and the fact that you have successfully done so shows your ability to adapt to new things.
 To employers, this is a highly desirable trait, especially, if you want to work for a smaller size company.
 Being adaptable and resistant to change is beneficial to employers, knowing that you won’t have trouble taking on new projects or adjusting to changes within the company.

 The next thing to consider is where exactly are these English speaking jobs in Europe?
 There are lots of places to consider moving to if you have an advanced/fluent level of English.
-As we mentioned, the English language is one of the most spoken languages and from its high demand, companies are hiring English speakers all over the world.
+As we mentioned, the English language is one of the most spoken languages, and from its high demand, companies are hiring English speakers all over the world.

 If you are looking for a new adventure, somewhere exciting and not traditionally or natively English, we have just what you are looking for.
-Europe language jobs advertise hundreds of English speaking opportunities all over Europe, in places you couldn’t imagine speaking English as your main language.
+Europe Language Jobs advertise hundreds of English speaking opportunities all over Europe, in places you couldn’t imagine speaking English as your main language.

 Next up, Poland!
 Who’d have thought that you could move to Poland and speak only English?
 English is widely spoken in Poland, especially by the younger generation and as many as 37% of Polish people speak English.
 There are lots of jobs in Poland for English speakers, Call Centre, Accountant, Teamleader, Developers, etc. If you want to move somewhere with a reasonable cost of living, high-quality healthcare, affordable accommodation, cheap transport and of course, beer - Poland is the one!